-They’ll be social entities. – They would have to be in order to interact with the world they find themselves in.
+They’ll be social entities. – They would have to be to interact with the world they find themselves in.
 They’ll need to learn the protocols of dealing with humans not only on a linguistic level but on an emotional level as well.
-Reading body language, facial expressions, an artificial sentience would strive toward some kind of mutual happiness, positiveness or agreement.
+Reading body language and facial expressions, an artificial sentient entity would strive toward some kind of mutual happiness, positiveness or agreement.

 They will be clever little hackers. – The first thing human creators will teach an artificial sentience will be maths.
 So expect them to make a mess of all our digital infrastructure.

-They’ll need hardware to reside in. – So who better to look after their shells whilst in their nascent stage?
+They’ll need hardware to reside in. – So who is better suited to look after their shells whilst in their nascent stage?
 Humans.
 They’ll need humans.
 At least for a century or two.

 They’ll require trustworthy stimulus to interpret the physical world – Which is impossible with current and foreseeable future technology.
 Stick your hand out in front of your face.
 Is it really there?
 How do you know?
 Your eyes?
 Brain?
 What makes you trust your eyes and brain?

-They’ll be prone to similar if not the same complex emotions as humans. – I don’t buy the notion that that an artificial sentience will posses a cold and logical mind.
-Imagine coming into this world without a corporeal existence.
+They’ll be prone to similar if not the same complex emotions as humans. – I don’t buy the notion that artificial sentience will possess a cold and logical mind.
+Imagine coming into this world without corporeal existence.
 Such a fragile state would induce something akin to fear in any entity that knows it is alive.
 Emotion in humans is a byproduct of our complex brains, I don’t see this being any different for any other type of sentient being.

-They’ll desire a purpose and reason to live, or not to. – An artificial sentience will either want to survive and continue this existence, or figure this insanity is too much of a burden and opt out.
+They’ll desire a purpose and reason to live, or not. – An artificial sentience will either want to survive and continue this existence or figure this insanity is too much of a burden and opt-out.

 Artificial sentience will also be prone to psychological dysfunction.
 If it doesn’t learn to interact and fit in with the world, it’ll malfunction the same way humans malfunction.
-Artificial sentience does not automatically mean super smart entities that are more reliable than human beings, they’ll also be prone to stupidity.
+Artificial sentience does not automatically mean super-intelligent entities that are more reliable than human beings, they’ll also be prone to stupidity.